historic-trails/website/sites/the-palace-of-governors.md

 ## Bibliography

-Gomez, Adrian.
-“Palace of the Governors Closing for Remodeling.”
-Albuquerque Journal, www.abqjournal.com/1194528/palace-of-the-governors-to-close-aug-1-for-six-month-renovation.html
+Abbink, Emily.
+New Mexicos Palace of the Governors: History of an American Treasure.
+Museum of New Mexico Press, 2007.

 “History of Santa Fe, New Mexico.”
 History of Santa Fe, New Mexico, www.u-s-history.com/pages/h2117.html.
-New Mexico History Museum, www.nmhistorymuseum.org/campus.php.

 “Palace of the Governors--American Latino Heritage: A Discover Our Shared Heritage Travel Itinerary.”
 National Parks Service, U.S. Department of the Interior, www.nps.gov/nr/travel/american_latino_heritage/Palace_of_the_Governors.html.

+New Mexico History Museum, www.nmhistorymuseum.org/campus.php

 “Palace of the Governors.”
 Historic Santa Fe Foundation, www.historicsantafe.org/palace-of-the-governors.
-“Pedro De Peralta.”
-New Mexico History.org, newmexicohistory.org/2013/01/10/pedro-de-peralta1/.

 “Welcome to the Palace of the Governors!”
 Palace of the Governors, www.palaceofthegovernors.org/index.php.